FREE DELIVERY IN CANADA ON ORDERS OVER $199

-Whether you’re an amateur decorator or a seasoned trade professional, choosing the right lighting fixture for your space and properly installing it in your home are very important elements to consider in order to achieve your interior design and home improvement goals.
+Whether you’re an amateur decorator or a seasoned trade professional, choosing the right lighting fixture or ceiling fan for your space and properly installing it in your home are very important elements to consider in order to achieve your interior design and home improvement goals.
 Our How-To Guides were created to answer some of our customers’ most frequently asked lighting questions and concerns.
 Through the help of our diagrams and lifestyle application shots, our team at Montreal Lighting & Hardware is here to support you every step of the way.
+Jump to Ceiling Fans

 When choosing a fixture for any hanging application, always take into consideration the “overall height”.
 This is the measurement of the fixture not including the chain (stems) or canopy.
 When doing your calculation, always keep in mind the minimum height over the table, while allowing for at least of 12” of chain or stems.